Surf-N-Code/noia-node-terminal/README.md

 This is a quick tutorial for those wanting to host a NOIA node on a virtual box for example.
 I have used Vultr for this purpose and setup a Ubuntu 16.04 VM.

-If you are interested in signing up on Vultr too, you could use my [ref link]() https://www.vultr.com/?ref=7436414) to sign up.
-Otherwise just browse to [Vultr](https://www.vultr.com and sign up).
+If you are interested in signing up on Vultr too, you could use my [ref link](https://www.vultr.com/?ref=7436414) to sign up.
+Otherwise just browse to [Vultr](https://www.vultr.com) and sign up.

 If you need help setting up a VM, contact me here.